debezium/debezium/debezium-connector-mysql/README.md

 An *integration test* is a JUnit test class named `*IT.java` or `IT*.java` that uses a MySQL database server running in a custom Docker container based upon the [mysql/mysql-server:5.7](https://hub.docker.com/r/mysql/mysql-server/) Docker image maintained by the MySQL team.
 The build will automatically start the MySQL container before the integration tests are run and automatically stop and remove it after all of the integration tests complete (regardless of whether they suceed or fail).
 All databases used in the integration tests are defined and populated using `*.sql` files and `*.sh` scripts in the `src/test/docker/init` directory, which are copied into the Docker image and run in lexicographical order by MySQL upon startup.
 Multiple test methods within a single integration test class can reuse the same database, but generally each integration test class should use its own dedicated database(s).

-Running `mvn install` will compile all code and run the unit tests.
+Running `mvn install` will compile all code and run the unit and integration tests.
 If there are any compile problems or any of the unit tests fail, the build will stop immediately.
 Otherwise, the command will continue to create the module's artifacts, create the Docker image with MySQL and custom scripts, start the Docker container, run the integration tests, stop the container (even if there are integration test failures), and run checkstyle on the code.
 If there are still no problems, the build will then install the module's artifacts into the local Maven repository.

 You should always default to using `mvn install`, especially prior to committing changes to Git.
 However, there are a few situations where you may want to run a different Maven command.